Last Updated on

 - Hospital stay is short:

 The mother can be discharged within a couple of days of her delivery if she chooses natural childbirth.
 This can turn out to be financially viable for those who cannot afford a longer stay at the hospital.
-C-sections need a minimum of one week’s stay at the hospital under medical observation.
+C-sections need a minimum of three to four days stay at the hospital under medical observation.

 - Minimum pain: